Swifterdamarauder/swifter-weapon-images/README.md

 # swifter-weapon-images
-A bunch of weapon images for inventory
+A bunch of weapon images for inventory (FiveM)